shivanshdave/2020-432/projects/project1/feedback/portfolio.md

 At some point, you will receive access to a sheet from me that summarizes our feedback on your Project 1.
 When that becomes available, this material will be useful to you in interpreting what you receive.

-# 1. Basic Summaries of Minimum Requirments that forced Dr. Love to look closely at what you did
+# 1. Basic Summaries of Minimum Requirements

+Some of this stuff is here because writing it down forced Dr. Love to look closely at everything you did in the portfolios.

 ## "Basics Complete"

-This is the result of an initial minimal check.
-It was Yes if your project was ON TIME and included:
+This is the result of an initial "minimal check" of all on-time projects.
+It should Yes if your project was ON TIME and included:

 - R Markdown of your portfolio
 - HTML of your portfolio